BioinfoNet/TeachingJupyterNotebooks/README.md

 ## Further Reading
 This was a quick introduction.
-To learn more about Jupyter notebooks, and what you cna do with it, check the following resources:
+To learn more about Jupyter notebooks, and what you can do with it, check the following resources:
 - [Jupyter Notebook Tutorial: The Definitive Guide](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook)
 - [Jupyter Documentation](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)
 - [Jupyter Notebook for Beginners: A Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)